-Egypt train collision kills at least 25, injures 65
+Egypt train collision kills at least 28, injures 80

-An Egyptian official says that a train collision in the coastal city of Alexandria has killed 25 people and injured 65 others.
+A train collision near Egypt's coastal city of Alexandria on Friday killed at least 28 people and injured 80 others, Egyptian officials said.

+The two trains collided head on — one was coming from the capital of Cairo, to the south of Alexandria, and the other was coming from the city of Port Said, located on the northern tip of the Suez Canal.

-The head of the ambulance services in the city's western sector, Dr. Mohamed Abu Homs, says the collision took place in the western suburb of Khorshid on Friday.
+The head of the ambulance services in the Alexandria's western sector, Dr. Mohamed Abu Homs, said the collision took place in the district of Khorshid, southeast of the city.

 There was no immediate information on what had caused the collision.

-The trains collided head on; one train was coming from Cairo and the other was coming from the city of Port Said, at the Suez Canal.

-Abu Homs says he fears the death toll and the number of injured could rise further.
+Abu Homs said he fears the death toll and the number of injured could rise further.

+Egypt's railway system has a poor safety record, mostly blamed on decades of badly maintained equipment and poor management.

+State TV broadcast images of mangled train coaches on the tracks as crowds gathered around trying to help the victims.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.